Karen Hodgson MA(Ed) UKCP

 Who am I trained to work with?

-I have undertaken specialised training to work with individuals and couples face to face and online.
+I have undertaken specialised training to work face to face with adult individuals and couples aged 16 and over.

 Do I work online?